poojahooda22/lusion-fluid-experiment/README.md

-this is a web page where I am experimenting the lusion fluid simulation-- a thin oil shade
+this is a web page where I am experimenting the lusion fluid simulation-- a thin oil shad